jessegrosjean/NSTextInputClient/README.md

 - `NSTextInputClient` - I think working mostly right, but probably not 100% right.
 Let me know what's wrong and I'll try to fix it.

-- `NSTextCheckingClient` - Not working.
-Right now I'm just trying to get a sequence of insertText with no other actions to do something.
-So far only callback that ever gets called is `annotatedSubstring`.
-If you look into the Objective-c base code you'll see lots of `[self doesNotRecognizeSelector:_cmd]`.
-At this point I'm just trying to see if I can have any of those API called, and find out about it via exception.
+- `NSTextCheckingClient` - Making some progress, but still needs work.
+Generally trying to implement this in Swift.
+Seem to be some cases where it's requried to provide an objective-c implementation.
+For example if I don't implement `setAnnotations:range:` in Objective-c then I get crashes.